dlovisek/DataSciencePortfolio/README.md

         <p><strong>Bio</strong>: A Data Scientist with strong background in Data Engineering.</p>

-<p>Through a rigorous coursework I have deepened my understanding of <strong>Statistics</strong>, <strong>Experimental Design</strong>, <strong>Machine Learning</strong> and <strong>Natural Language Processing</strong>.
+<p>Through work experience and coursework I have deepened my understanding of <strong>Statistics</strong>, <strong>Experimental Design</strong>, <strong>Machine Learning</strong> and <strong>Natural Language Processing</strong>.
 I have done several projects which make use of skills from Data Engineering and Data Science to answer questions using data.</p>

 <p>I consider myself a hybrid of a Data Engineer and Data Scientist.</p>